 CHEX 2026 - WHAT IT TAKES TO MAKE IT HAPPEN

-This year we are focusing on the urgent need to move beyond ambition and into reality.
+This year we focused on the urgent need to move beyond ambition and into reality.

-The conference follows the publication of a joint statement, issued by CHEX and our colleagues from across the sector, on the role prevention plays in tackling Scotland’s growing health inequalities crisis.
+The conference followed the publication of a joint statement in late 2025, issued by CHEX and our colleagues from across the sector, on the role prevention plays in tackling Scotland’s growing health inequalities crisis.

 What does it take to make community-led health happen?

 We have heard much policy ambition, but finding practical and sustainable solutions to this ‘implementation gap’ is essential.
-We will be discussing what we need to do to ensure that policy and practice are informed by the knowledge, skills and experience of the people in communities, and those organisations providing support.
+Delegates discussed what we need to do to ensure that policy and practice are informed by the knowledge, skills and experience of the people in communities, and those organisations providing support.

 Our chair, speaker and listeners